b00f/b00f.github.io/docs/_posts/2023-09-17-long_range_and_nothing_at_stake_problems.md

 ### Proof-of-Stake

 This problem in Proof-of-Stake (PoS) blockchains appears more [serious](https://bitcointalk.org/index.php?topic=1382241.0).
-In these blockchains, adversary can obtain (or even purchase) the private keys from early validators.
+In these blockchains, an adversary can obtain (or even purchase) the private keys from early validators.
 If they possess enough keys, they can reorganize a new fork from early blocks (even from the genesis block!).
 Considering there is no actual work involved, just staking, reorganizing the blockchain becomes very easy.

 ### Solution

-So, as you can see, most blockchains appear vulnerable to long-range problem.
+So, as you can see, most blockchains appear vulnerable to the long-range problem.
 However, this problem is not serious and can even be ignored.
 **Simply because any chain that looks new can be ignored,** and miners or validators can always add blocks to the chain they know.